dewinterjack/CV/README.md

 I want to make the development process as smooth, efficient and enjoyable as possible.
 This involves educating best practices, automating arduous tasks and creating tools that are a bridge in development, not a hindrance.

+**Genealogy**

+I love puzzles.
+I have been researching my family history for many years.
+Collecting stories and travelling to interesting places, building my family tree along the way.

+**Gaming**

+I spend time gaming with friends around the world, I am a big fan of competetive esports such as League of Legends and Overwatch.